metaforx/djangocms-rest/docs/README.md

-# django CMS REST Documentation
+# djangocms-rest Documentation

-This directory contains the documentation for django CMS REST, built with Sphinx.
+This directory contains the documentation for djangocms-rest, built with Sphinx.

 ## Setup